encoredev/encore/docs/how-to/atlas-gorm.md

 ```

 Next, we need to create the `atlas-gorm-loader` script referenced above.
-It will use Atlas's provided [atlas-provider-gorm](https://github.com/ariga/atlas-provider-gorm) library.
+It will use the [atlas-provider-gorm](https://github.com/ariga/atlas-provider-gorm) library provided by Atlas.

 Create the file as follows: